vancezuo/ydc2-solr/README.md

 ```

 #### Using Resource Fields
 Generally, database entries that have corresponding images will have a `resource` field with value "Resource available online" value.
-This should be checked for, or the string `resource:"Resource available online"` should be added to the query.
-Another field that may be of interest is the `thumbnail` field (which will be a url of small image if it exists).
+This should be checked for explicitly, or the string `resource:"Resource available online"` should be added to the query.
+Another field that may be of interest is the `thumbnail` field (which will be a url of small image, if it exists).

 Of these entries that have "Resource available online", some of them can have their images accessed by simply using the `resourceURL[0]` value of the response docs array.
 The links in this field encpass those that could be obtained by the CDS fields method, and more--but many of them do not work.
 Given that checking all of them via AJAX requests will be relatively slow, this method is probably best used only if the queries that are being worked on are known to mostly yield valid images.